-One of the more shade-tolerant evergreens, the eastern hemlock has many uses, as a specimen, sheared as a hedge, or planted for screening.
-Native to the eastern U.S., the hemlock resembles a large Christmas tree with its broadly pyramidal, pendulous branches and fine, dark green needles on widely spaced branches that give it a delicate, lacy feel.
-The tree even has abundant, brown cones that hang from branches like small ornaments.
+One of the more shade-tolerant evergreens, the eastern hemlock has many uses as a specimen, sheared as a hedge, or planted for screening.
+Native to the eastern United States, the hemlock resembles a large Christmas tree with its broadly pyramidal, pendulous branches and fine, dark-green needles on widely spaced branches that give it a delicate, lacy feel.
+The tree even has abundant brown cones that hang from branches like small ornaments.

 - Evergreen (foliage year-round)

 - Partial sun (4-6 hrs light daily)

 - Full shade (4 hrs or less of light daily)